mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1546 out of 1589 answered</p>

-Even though a lot of you who answered the survey has migrated, that are still a lot more to convice migrating.
+Even though a lot of you who answered the survey has migrated, that are still a lot more to convince migrating.
 2022 is going to be a lot focused in that.

 ### What's the statement that most defines your migration experience?